-Carry Me is a wingsuit exploration inspired by Sky: Children of the light, created by team of four for TGC game jam, with theme Generosity
+Carry Me is a wingsuit exploration inspired by Sky: Children of the light, created by team of four for TGC game jam in three weeks, with theme Generosity

 Unreal engine 5, Maya, Diversion, Illustrator, Trello, Photoshop.